KAUPAPA

 -

-Communicate with organisations such as the Ministry of Education, the New Zealand Qualifications Authority, regional and national subject associations, and various educator organisations to seek a range of inclusive professional learning opportunities and to work towards ways for our kaiako to be involved in national conversations related to the curriculum refresh and NCEA.
+Communicate with external organisations such as the Ministry of Education, the New Zealand Qualifications Authority, regional and national teacher association contacts, and various educator organisations to seek a range of inclusive professional learning opportunities and to work towards ways for our kaiako to be involved in national conversations related to the curriculum refresh and NCEA.

 -